 Do you want to learn options trading?
 I have summarized three hard truths you MUST know so that you will NOT be misled by all the rumors out there about option trading.

 This is an options trading tutorial for beginner traders.

-It is full of honest opinions from a legit options trader who has made over 20,000 trades and earns around $1 million a year.
+It is full of honest opinions from a legit options trader who has made over 20,000 trades and has taught over 1,500 students how to trade options.

 I know how you feel, but it is the truth.

 Stop believing those fake gurus who tell you that you can earn 200% or more.